Lee Eun-sang (singer)

 Lee Eun-sang (born October 26, 2002), also known by the mononym Eunsang, is a South Korean singer and actor.
-He is currently a member of Younite.
-He is also a former member of X1 which debuted in 2019.
+He is a former member of Younite and X1.
 He debuted as a solo artist on August 31, 2020, with his single album Beautiful Scar.

 Career

 2019: Produce X 101 and X1

 In 2019, Eunsang competed on the show Produce X 101 representing Brand New Music alongside Kim Si-hun, Yun Jung-hwan, and Hong Seong-jun, now of BDC.
 In the show's finale, he was made a member of the show's debut lineup in the 'X' position, making him a member of the group X1.
 He made his debut with the group on August 27, 2019, and amidst the Mnet voting manipulation scandal, the group ultimately disbanded on January 6, 2020.

 2020–present: Solo career and debut with Younite

 On August 31, 2020, Eunsang made his solo debut with the single album Beautiful Scar.
 For the lead single, "Beautiful Scar", he collaborated with Park Woo-jin.

 In October, Eunsang collaborated with former X1 groupmate Kim Woo-seok for the single "Memories".

 On August 16, 2021, it was announced that Eunsang will be releasing his second single album Beautiful Sunshine and its lead single "Lemonade" on September 1.

 On February 14, 2022, it was announced that Eunsang will be part of Brand New Music's upcoming boy group Younite.
 On April 20, 2022, he debuted as a member of Younite with the release of their first extended play Youni-Birth.